AdobeDocs/uxp-indesign/src/pages/scripts/tutorials/tips-tricks/index.md

 ### Keyboard shortcuts

-To add a keyboard shortcut for a script, choose Edit > Keyboard Shortcuts, select an editable shortcut set from the Set menu, then choose Product Area > Scripts.
+To add a keyboard shortcut for a script, choose Edit > Keyboard Shortcuts, select `[Default]` from the Set menu, then choose Product Area > Scripts.
 A list of the scripts in your Scripts panel appears.
 Select a script and assign a keyboard shortcut as you would for any other InDesign feature.

 ## Run script during application startup